Paul's Case: Overview

 New York City was historically known as a destination for those seeking adventure and new opportunities, and often described as a center of fine living and society.
 It was considered at the time of the publication of "Paul's Case" as “the symbol of ultimate glamour and cosmopolitan sophistication”.
 Indeed, in the story, New York City is described as lavish and extraordinary, in contrast to the descriptions of Paul's home, Pittsburgh, which he despises.

 Paul, a high school student from Pittsburgh, is frustrated with his dull middle-class life.
-This frustration, mixed with a desire for a luxurious lifestyle, causes him to purposely separate himself from those in his life, leading to feelings of isolation.
-Paul's teachers and father refer to Paul as a "case", representing him at a distance and as an example of someone to be studied, handled, and managed; the term enables Cather to adopt "the voice of medical authority".
+This frustration, mixed with a desire for a luxurious lifestyle, leads him to deliberately separate himself from those in his life, resulting in feelings of isolation.
+Paul's teachers and even his father refer to Paul as a "case", viewing him as an example of someone to be studied, handled, and managed; the term enables Cather to adopt "the voice of medical authority".

 Plot

-The short story "Paul's Case" is about a young boy who struggles to fit in at home and in school.
-This story begins with the reader finding out that Paul, the main character, has been suspended from high school.
-He meets with his principal and teachers, who complain about Paul's "defiant manner" in class and the "physical aversion" he exhibits toward his teachers.
-In the evening, Paul works as a "model" usher for Carnegie Hall in Pittsburgh.
+The short story "Paul's Case" centers on a young boy who struggles to fit in both at home and at school, where he has been suspended.
+At a meeting with his principal and his teachers complain about Paul's "defiant manner" in class and his "physical aversion" to them.
+In the evening, Paul works as a "model" usher at Carnegie Hall in Pittsburgh.
 After helping seat the patrons in his section, he stays for the concert and enjoys the social scene while losing himself in the music.
-After the concert, Paul follows the soloist and imagines life inside her hotel room.
-As Paul heads home and walks through his neighborhood, the reader learns that Paul and his father have a poor relationship.
-Upon returning home very late that night, Paul enters through the basement window to avoid a confrontation with his father.
-Paul stays awake for the rest of the night in the basement, imagining what would happen if his father mistook him for a burglar and shot him.
+After a concert one evening, Paul follows the soloist and imagines life inside her hotel room.
+As Paul heads home afterward and walks through his neighborhood, the reader learns that Paul and his father have a poor relationship.
+Returning home very late that night, Paul enters through the basement window to avoid a confrontation with his father, then lies awake for the rest of the night in the basement, imagining what would happen if his father mistook him for a burglar and shot him.
 Not only does Paul wonder if his father will recognize him in time, but he also entertains the idea of his father possibly regretting not shooting him when he had the chance to do so.